How can you get your steps at a desk job? In this article, we have rounded up the top tips to help you get your steps at desk job daily.

 6. Take A Lap Around Your Building

 If the weather is nice or you need a change of scenery, take a quick lap around your building!
+This is a great tip for staying active at desk job.

 7. Have Your Coworkers Join You For A Walk Or Host A FitBit Challenge With Them